happyccoding/symfony/readme.txt

 ========================

-There are two directories(cartoon_cloud_class, carton_cloud_symfony).
+## There are two directories(cloud_class, cloud_symfony).

-first, libraries need to be installed with command under both folder
+# first, libraries need to be installed with command under both folder

-# composer install
+* composer install
 <folder>/install.bat

-* cartoon_cloud_class
+# cloud_class
-class files for independent test just in case symfony does not work

-you can test with following command
+class files for independent test just in case symfony does not work you can test with following command

  + php ClassTest.php